A Guide to Publishing Books

 Get feedback

 Feedback is crucial, especially during the editing process.
 You are super close to your book.
-So close, in fact, it may be hard to spot plot holes or errors.
+It is so close that, in fact, it may be hard to spot plot holes or errors.
 Having a second, or even third, set of eyes take a look at your book will help you improve it even more.
 Ask your friends, family, and trusted collaborators to submit anonymous forms with their feedback to ensure they do not hold back.
 Honesty is the best policy here and will only make your book even better.
 Another thing you can do here is ask for suggestions on how to solve any problems that may come up.
-This way, instead of just having issues pointed out, you are receiving constructive feedback that will help you move forward with your edits.
+This way, instead of just having issues pointed out, you receive constructive feedback to help you move forward with your edits.

-If you are not sure who to ask for feedback, consider turning to the online world.
-There are many communities of writers out there who would love to provide feedback and critiques.
+If you are unsure who to ask for feedback, consider turning to the online world.
+Many communities of writers out there would love to provide feedback and critiques.
 Check out Facebook groups or individual forums to see if you can pair up with someone looking to give and receive feedback.
 This way, you can work together and help each other draft the best books possible.
-Working with another writer and being exposed to their work can also help broaden your own skill set.
+Working with another writer and being exposed to their work can also help broaden your skill set.

 Format your book for publication

-Ok, now that you have your draft edited and finalized, it is time to get it ready for the presses!
+Okay, now that you have edited and finalized your draft, it is time to prepare it for the presses!

-It is crucial to format your book with chapter headings, aligned text, and page numbers to help your readers have a smooth reading experience.
-If you are sending your book to an agent, all you have to do is format your manuscript in a standardized way and you are good to go.
+Formatting your book with chapter headings, aligned text, and page numbers is crucial to helping your readers have a smooth reading experience.
+If you send your book to an agent, all you have to do is format your manuscript in a standardized way, and you are good to go.
 If you are self-publishing, things may get a bit trickier here.
 You need to make sure your book is formatted and 100% ready to upload to your chosen publisher.

-If you do not feel comfortable formatting your book yourself, you can consult formatting software or even hire a professional typesetter.
+If you feel uncomfortable formatting your book, you can consult formatting software or hire a professional typesetter.
 A professional typesetter will be expensive, but it ensures immaculate design and you will not have to worry about doing it yourself.
-Sometimes things are better left to the professionals.
+Sometimes, things are better left to the professionals.

 Typography on a light-up desk